Web Technologies

 How do I find a site's hidden API?

-Open the browser network tab and watch the XHR/fetch requests as the page loads.
-Many sites populate the UI from internal JSON endpoints you can call directly.
+Open your browser's network tab and watch the XHR/fetch requests (the background calls a page makes) as it loads.
+Many sites fill their pages from internal JSON endpoints that you can often call directly yourself.